MCC is a member of a National Reciprocity Agreement under NC-SARA

 The following map shows the current set of states available under the SARA agreement.

-Unfortunately, we currently are required to block enrollment to all potential students residing in California, Florida, Massachusetts, American Samoa, Puerto Rico Virgin Islands, Guam.
+Unfortunately, we currently are required to block enrollment to all potential students residing in California, Massachusetts, American Samoa, Puerto Rico, & Guam.

 If students have a complaint regarding their experiences at MCC, they must start by completing the MCC complaint form and submitting it to Distance Education.
 Additional consumer related complaints must be made to your state of residence.
 The list of states below contains links to the appropriate state agency to which a complaint must be made.